-It is perfect for someone like myself who likes the 1911 .45 ACP and wants one when exercising my rights as a law abiding American citizen.
-Yes, a law abiding citizen with a concealed carry permit who went through the classes and did everything correctly, include undergo a background check, to exercise my rights.
+It is perfect for someone like myself who likes the 1911 .45 ACP and wants one when exercising my rights as a law-abiding American citizen.
+Yes, a law-abiding citizen with a concealed carry permit who went through the classes and did everything correctly, include undergoing a background check, to exercise my rights.

 Frankly, most folks don't have the time to drop into a Weaver Stance and sight in.
 Most have to go with just getting a general sight picture.
 And no, that hasn't changed in over 40 years from when I was first trained for such encounters.

 Also, that's the same reason why back in the late 1800s, lawmen were opting for the shorter Colt Sheriff's Model SAA instead of the longer standard 7.5-inch barrel Colt Single Action Army of 1873.
 A shorter barrel means you have a less cumbersome weapon to get out and into play when you need it in a hurry.
 I wrote about this in The Buntline Special vs Colt's Sheriff's Model when I addressed the myth of the so-called Buntline Special.

 As for the 1911, I love my 1911s and I own a couple of them.
 But frankly, I don't own any that can realistically be used for International Defensive Pistol Association (IDPA) or United States Pistol Shooting (USPSA) competitions.
 The reason is that I do not own target guns designed to be "race guns."
 I own basic close-quarter self-defense guns.
 Yes, no-frills self-defense guns like my Colt Series 70 and my Springfield Armory 1911 Mil-Spec pistol which I just love and carry.